jazracherif/udacity-data-engineer-gutenberg/README.md

 ![athena-query][athena-query]

 The Airflow DAG takes about 75min, scans over an 40gb of text, filters down to about ~20k books and ultimetly computes scores for *16k* books in Spark with the following statistics:
-- 50,029,777 sentences were counted
+- 50,029,777 sentences were counted.
-- 1,095,843,417 words were counted
+- 1,095,843,417 words were counted.
-- 1,555,430,845 syllables counted
+- 1,555,430,845 syllables counted.

 ## Performance

 Some considerations regarding performance:
 - The generation of the catalog.csv file currently takes time because each file is in the RDF format.
-This could be done in a distributed fashion in RDF
+This could be done in a distributed fashion in RDF.
 - The initial upload of the texts files to S3 will take time.
 This is because S3 is optimized for a small number of large files rather than a large number of small files.
 - The computation of scores in Spark was done via regex for detecting sentences and the [hypenate](https://github.com/jfinkels/hyphenate) module to detect syllabels, which implements the Lian Algorithm as defined in http://www.tug.org/docs/liang/liang-thesis.pdf.